Project Type

 To help me organize all the information I gathered, I created an affinity map.

-“I usually wouldn’t contribute to the queue while listening collaboratively because I don’t think anyone else listens to my type of music
+“I usually wouldn’t contribute to the queue while listening collaboratively because I don’t think anyone else listens to my type of music”

-tells me something deeper about my music taste and helps me learn more about myself“
+“I like learning about my audio aura because tells me something deeper about my music taste and helps me learn more about myself“

-“Dance pop is one of my top genres but
+“Dance pop is one of my top genres but I’m not sure what that means.”

 INSIGHTS

-• Those that don’t have similar music taste as those around them are more shy with sharing music
+Those that don’t have similar music taste as those around them are more shy with sharing music

-• Users liked being able to see the vibe of their music being presented to them (audio aura)
+Users liked being able to see the vibe of their music being presented to them (audio aura)

-• Users liked to describe their music taste using adjectives and describing the vibe/mood
+Users liked to describe their music taste using adjectives and describing the vibe/mood

-• Users are not really aware of some of their listening habits (spotify wrapped results)
+Users are not really aware of some of their listening habits (spotify wrapped results)

 DEFINE